grabz8/solipsis/readme.txt

 - the Navigator application with the Peer embedded (DebugNCS/ReleaseNCS configs, NCS stands for NullClientServer)

-To run the Peer application you currently have to specify host, port and verbosity of the Peer/Navigator XMLRPC server:
+To run the Peer application you currently have to specify host, port and verbosity of the Peer/Navigator XMLRPC server, additionally you have to specify host, port of the RakNet server, in DebugNCS/ReleaseNCS configs those parameters should be passed to the Navigator application:
 -h <IPaddr:str>         : IP address (default: localhost) -p <port:int>           : port (default: 8550)
 -v <verbosity:int>      : verbosity level (0..2)
--s <sceneName:str>      : Scene name loaded by the peer simulator (eg. Deltastation1, Ile, ...), look into the .xml file to update some presets
+-m <mediaCachePath:str> : Pathname to Media/cache directory (usefull to share same network directory between the Navigator, its Peer and the RakNet Server)
--m <mediaCachePath:str> : Pathname to Media/cache directory (usefull to share same network directory between 1 Peer and N Navigators)
+-rh <IPaddr:str>        : IP address of the RakNet server (default: localhost) -rp <port:int>          : port of the RakNet server (default: 8660) -id <avatarNodeId:str>  : Unique avatar node identifier, hex string of 8 digits (default: 00000001), check each peer has 1 different id !

 --------------------------------------------------------------------------------